 Dr. Sarah Davila

-Dr. Sarah Davila is in her 29th year with the Somerville Public Schools and currently serves as Director of Multilingual Learner Education and District Administrator for Family and Community Partnerships.
-Her work spans across multiple realms to support a highly diverse student population.
-Deeply committed to educational equity, Sarah has helped lead the district’s charge toward creating systems without barriers.
-Sarah is a founding member of the Somerville Sanctuary City Steering Committee and is Co-Facilitator of Somerville Educators for Sanctuary Schools with the Educators Union meeting regularly to educate and empower all members of the community and to build comprehensive supports and ally-ship with immigrant and undocumented students and families.
+Sarah Davila, PhD is an Education Consultant supporting school districts to build pathways for leadership across diverse communities and to implement improvements in multilingual, multicultural, and dual language education.
+She served 30 years with the Somerville Public Schools as Director of Multilingual Learner Education and District Administrator for Family and Community Partnerships.
+Sarah is a founding member of the Somerville Sanctuary City Steering Committee and Somerville Educators for Sanctuary Schools to empower all members of the community and to build comprehensive support and ally-ship with immigrant and undocumented students and families.

 Senator Lydia Edwards